realworldocaml/book/book/foreign-function-interface/README.md

 The `qsort'` wrapper function has a much more canonical OCaml interface than the raw binding.
-It accepts a comparator function and a Ctypes array, and returns the same Ctypes array.
-It's not strictly required that it returns the array, since it modifies it in-place, but it makes it easier to chain the function using the `|>` operator (as `sort_stdin` does in the example).
+It accepts a comparator function and a Ctypes array, and returns unit.

 Using `qsort'` to sort arrays is straightforward.
 Our example code reads the standard input as a list, converts it to a C array, passes it through qsort, and outputs the result to the standard output.
-Again, remember to not confuse the `Ctypes.Array` module with the `Core.Array` module: the former is in scope since we opened `Ctypes` at the start of the file.[memory/and allocated Ctypes]{.idx}[Ctypes library/lifetime of allocated Ctypes]{.idx}[garbage collection/of allocated Ctypes]{.idx}
+Again, remember to not confuse the `Ctypes.Array` module with the `Core.Array` module: the former is in scope since we opened `Ctypes` at the start of the file. [memory/and allocated Ctypes]{.idx}[Ctypes library/lifetime of allocated Ctypes]{.idx}[garbage collection/of allocated Ctypes]{.idx}